Shopify/quilt/packages/react-form/README.md

 });
 ```

 Or you can pass your dynamic lists within `dynamicLists`.
 This way the form `reset` and `dirty` will work as expected.
 Note that you still need to have one "classic field", `fields` cannot be optional at the moment.
-If you use TypeScript, you might want to pass generic types to `useForm` in order to make sure TypeScript will infer the `fieldValues` types correctly within `onSubmit`.
+If you use TypeScript, you might want to pass generic types to `useForm` to make sure TypeScript infers the `fieldValues` types correctly within `onSubmit`.

 ```tsx
 const fields = {